PCCN Quiz -9

 14 / 125

-N. A patient with severe pancreatitis develops fever, hypotension, and leukocytosis.
-CT shows necrosis.
-What is the priority nursing intervention?
+N. A patient with severe hypothyroidism is admitted with hypothermia, bradycardia, and altered mental status.
+What is the priority nursing action?

 15 / 125